-As parents we don’t want to see our beloved daughters suffer because they’re unfit and can’t keep up with the requirements of our modern society.
-At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for young women from Georgia who are on a recovery path.
+As parents we don’t want to see our beloved children suffer because they’re unfit and can’t keep up with the requirements of our modern society.
+At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for teens from Georgia who are on a recovery path.

 We differ from others transitional living programs because we focus on a wide variety of skills to achieve, that can be summarized in these five core principles: healthy living, education, life skills, personal responsibility and social integration.
 Every goal is carefully chosen to fit the individual needs in that particular area.

 Journey Home is a healthcare center that aims to recover these teens beyond the simple cure and give them back to society as young and skillful women, with a real fighting chance for success, and not just as normal approved individuals.

 Journey Home, one of the leading transitional living program from Georgia, offers some of the most advanced transitional environments in the country.
 It’s scientifically proven that focusing on building a sense of agency and personal responsibility is the best path to build self-esteem.